 |

-| Neotenic or paedomorphic adult, with reduced gills, 5,700 ft., Pierce county, Washington.
-Found on land at the edge of a lake, this salamander is transforming from an aquatic to a terrestrial existence. |
+A large adult with reduced gills, 5,700 ft., Pierce county, Washington, found on land at the edge of a lake.
+This salamander appears to be transforming from an aquatic to a terrestrial existence. |

-Egg mass attached to a stick that was submerged in a small pond. |
+Egg mass attached to a stick that was submerged in a small pond |

-Larva in water.
+Larva in water

 |